-An update is necessary for several reasons. \begin{enumerate} \item The target has been redesigned to have three hemispherical beryllium shells rather than a simple disc, for relieving unacceptably high thermal stresses at the edges of the original flat target. \item The shape and dimensions of the surrounding lithium-beryllium sleeve have been optimised to maximise antineutrino production with the most efficient utilization of the highly-enriched $^7$Li inventory. \item The Geant4 `Shielding' package has become available~\cite{Shieldinglist}, enabling many of the relevant simulations to be done more quickly and accurately; for lower neutron energies the Shielding package uses the high-precision (HP) neutron package which includes the available evaluated neutron data for neutron interactions below 20 MeV.
-For energies above 20 MeV the Bertini cascade inelastic scattering model~\cite{Wright} is used for energies up to 3 GeV along with the JENDL HE-2007 neutron cross sections available at these higher energies; a direct Geant4-MCNP shielding comparison study has already been done and it has shown very good agreements between the two codes~\cite{MacFadden}; the Geant4 Shielding package is being used in all the shielding aspects of accelerator, target and irradiation facilities workshops~\cite{OECD} since 2002 as part of the 'Intercomparison of Medium-energy Neutron Attenuation in Iron and Concrete' project ~\cite{Hirayama}. \item The previous accounts considered only the KamLAND site; here, we address Yemilab-specific issues, however the methods employed can be applied to the requirements of any specific site. \item Various other relevant studies have been done in response to questions that have arisen. \end{enumerate}
+An update is necessary for several reasons. \begin{enumerate} \item The target has been redesigned to have three hemispherical beryllium shells rather than a simple disc, for relieving unacceptably high thermal stresses at the edges of the original flat target. \item The shape and dimensions of the surrounding lithium-beryllium sleeve have been optimised to maximise antineutrino production with the most efficient utilization of the highly-enriched $^7$Li inventory. \item The previous accounts considered the KamLAND site, and here we address requirements for Yemilab. ( However the methods employed can be applied to any site, depending on physical and regulatory requirements.) \item Various other relevant studies have been done in response to questions that have arisen. \end{enumerate}